sethvincent/development-environments-for-beginners/readme.md

 `app.run()` kicks off a server to serve our app.
 The `if` statement checks if this code is being executed by the Python interpreter or being included as a module, and app.run() is only called if the code is being executed by the Python interpreter.

 ### Extended example

+### Flask resources

+Learn more about flask at the project website: [http://flask.pocoo.org/](http://flask.pocoo.org/)

 ## Resources